sagemath/trac_to_gh/Issue 6816.md

 # Issue 6816: sage/maxima hang when doing an indefinite integral

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6816

 Original creator: was